MannLabs/alphaquant/README.md

 <a href="https://github.com/MannLabs/AlphaQuant/raw/master/alphaquant/config/spectronaut_tableconfig_ptm_fragion.rs" download>Download Spectronaut export scheme for fragment ion quantification WITH PTM </a>

+The **samplemap.tsv** file must map to the **R.Label** column.

 ### DIA-NN
 Provide the path to the DIANN "report.tsv" output table.
+The **samplemap.tsv** file must map the the **File.Name** column.

 ### MaxQuant
 Provide the path to the MaxQuant "peptides.txt" output table or the MaxQuant evidence.txt output table.
+For "peptides.txt", the **samplemap.tsv** file must map the names of the columns starting with "Intensity ", but **without** the "Intensity ".
+For example "Intensity sample1.raw" "Intensity sample2.raw"-> "sample1.raw" "sample2.raw".
+For "evidence.txt, the **samplemap.tsv** file must map the **Experiment** column.

 ### FragPipe
 Provide the path to the "combined_ion.tsv" output table.
+For "peptides.txt", the **samplemap.tsv** file must map the names of the columns ending with " Intensity", but **without** the " Intensity".
+For example "sample1 Intensity" "sample2 Intensity"-> "sample1" "sample2".